Optimize performance by upgrading SQL Data Warehouse

 Start the upgrade

-Go to your Compute Optimized Gen1 tier data warehouse in the Azure portal and click on the Upgrade to Gen2 card under the Tasks tab:
+- Go to your Compute Optimized Gen1 tier data warehouse in the Azure portal.
+If the Compute Optimized Gen1 tier data warehouse to be upgraded is paused, resume the data warehouse.

 If you do not see the Upgrade to Gen2 card under the Tasks tab, your subscription type is limited in the current region.
 Submit a support ticket to get your subscription whitelisted.

 Ensure your workload has completed running and quiesced before upgrading.
-You will experience downtime for a few minutes before your data warehouse is back online as a Compute Optimized Gen2 tier data warehouse.
-Click Upgrade:
+You'll experience downtime for a few minutes before your data warehouse is back online as a Compute Optimized Gen2 tier data warehouse.
+Select Upgrade:

 Monitor your upgrade by checking the status in the Azure portal: